concord-consortium/token-service/README.md

 # Token Service

-Provides a CRUD api to create resources and an api endpoint to generate AWS credentials from those resources.
+The Token Service provides a way for browser based applications to get credentials to access cloud services.
+This is done by maintaining a database of tools and resources.
+The tools represent the browser based application.
+The resources represent the parts of the cloud services that a particular user or group should have access too.
+A tool can request temporary credentials for a resource on behalf of a user.

+Users are authenticated with the token service using a Firebase JWT which can be obtained from the Concord portal.

+The Token Service is similar to some features provided by AWS Cognito.
+A key difference is that users can create new resources themselves in the token service.
+This allows them to create places in the cloud services to work or store files which only that user can access.
+This also means we need to be careful what features of the cloud services we expose so users cannot intentionally or unintentionally incur large costs, or abuse the services.

+Currently the Token Service supports two types of resources:
+- AWS S3 Folders
+- AWS Athena Workgroups

 ## Client (`client` subdirectory)

-A client is published in the @concord-consortium/token-service package that handles talking to the server.
+A javascript client is published in the @concord-consortium/token-service package that handles talking to the token service.
 Written in TypeScript, it emits type definitions so that it can be imported with types in another TypeScript package.

 The client constructor has the following options defined in `client/src/client.ts`: